-Advancing Infrastructure
+Bentley[®] Advancing Infrastructure

 Bentley Systems (Nasdaq: BSY) is the infrastructure engineering software company.
 We provide innovative software to advance the world's infrastructure - sustaining both the global economy and environment.
 Our industry-leading software solutions are used by professionals, and organizations of every size, for the design, construction, and operations of roads and bridges, rail and transit, water and wastewater, public works and utilities, buildings and campuses, mining, and industrial facilities.
-Our offerings, powered by the iTwin® Platform for infrastructure digital twins, include MicroStation® and Bentley OpenTM applications for modeling and simulation, Seequent's software for geoprofessionals, and Bentley Infrastructure CloudTM encompassing ProjectWise® for project delivery, SYNCHROTM for construction management, and AssetWise® for asset operations.
-Bentley Systems' 5,200 colleagues generate annual revenues of more than \$1 billion in 194 countries.
+Bentley Systems' 5,000 colleagues generate annual revenues of more than \$1 billion in 194 countries.

-www.bentley.com
+www.Bentley.com